 What are the benefits of dental veneers?

-Veneers offer several valuable benefits.
+Veneer offer several valuable benefits.
 They can correct even your smallest, unique concerns so that you can feel fully satisfied with the final result.
 In addition to regular cosmetic flaws, we can change the size, length, or shape of certain teeth, better match teeth to one another, or simply make your smile more proportional overall.

 Instead of making a big commitment to orthodontic treatment, veneers can beautifully correct gaps and relatively minor misaligned teeth in just a few short appointments, helping you save valuable time.